git-pull/website/code_explorer/django-vs-flask-2017.rst

 Open source momentum
 --------------------

-Flask, as a microframework, is relatively dormant from an activity standpoint (after all, it's scope is well-defined).
+Flask, as a microframework, is relatively dormant from a feature standpoint.
+Its scope is well-defined.

+Flask isn't getting bloated.
+Recent pull requests seem to be on tweaking and refining facilities that are already present.

 It's not about stars, or commits, or contributor count.
-It's about features articulated in `change logs <https://github.com/pallets/flask/blob/master/CHANGES>`_.
+It's about features and support niceties that can be articulated in `change logs <https://github.com/pallets/flask/blob/master/CHANGES>`_.

-The good news is, Flask isn't getting bloated.
-Recent pull requests seem to be on tweaking and refining facilities that are already present.
+Even then though, it's hard to put things into proportion.
+Flask includes `Werkzeug`_ and `Jinja2`_ as hard dependencies.
+They run as independent projects (*i.e. their own issue trackers*), under the pallets organization.

-Meanwhile, Django wants to do everything web.
+Django wants to do everything web.
 And everything fits together.
 And it needs to, because it's a framework.
 And since it covers so much ground, let's try to put it into proportion: